berkayylmao/setting-up-sbrw/README.md

 **Note: This is a very basic setup of the SBRW server.** I only had the time to cover this much of it.

-If you encounter any issues, please open report it [here](https://github.com/berkayylmao/setting-up-sbrw/issues) for the community to discuss.
+If you encounter any issues, please report it [here](https://github.com/berkayylmao/setting-up-sbrw/issues) for the community to discuss.
 Give as much detail as possible.

 Any and all PRs are welcome.